 The attempts of the network to recognize the mental images, as a process rather than a final optimization, is presented here as raw material on LED screens.
 The materialized mental images are now exposed to intelligent life forms and react to external factors that endlessly modify their plasticity.
 In addition, chimeric, new reconstructed images, generated in real time, infinitely incorporates features of their surroundings into their appearance.
 Sounds from recorded brain waves and synthetic scents are dispersed through the space.

-Pierre Huyghe’s first ‘mental image’ work, ‘UUmwelt’, was shown at the Serpentine Galleries in London as part of a solo exhibition.
-A set of elementary components, building blocks of ideas, were given to a person as images or descriptions to be imagined, while being scanned by an fMRI.
+Pierre Huyghe’s first mental image work, ‘UUmwelt’, was shown at the Serpentine in London as part of a solo exhibition.
+Here, a set of elementary components, building blocks of ideas, are selected for a speculative situation and given as images or descriptions to be imagined.
 Among them are biological entities, early prehistoric tools, machine, codes and artworks.

 Curator Rebecca Lewin discusses Pierre Huyghe's 2018 exhibition ‘UUmwelt’ at Serpentine Galleries, London.
 Produced on the occasion of the 2018 exhibition, the accompanying publication follows the course of the development of Huyghe’s practice in the last ten years.
 Drawings, diagrams, plans, text and reference images, photographs and film stills chart the process of developing works, both realized and unrealized, as well as acting as markers, recording the experience of encountering them.

 A conversation with Pierre Huyghe and Hans Ulrich Obrist, Artistic Director, Serpentine Galleries to discuss Pierre Huyghe's exhibition ‘UUmwelt’, where the gallery has become a porous and contingent environment, housing different forms of cognition, emerging intelligence, biological reproduction and instinctual behaviors.